 The small Diamond Crown was worn by Queen Victoria for her official Diamond Jubilee portrait.

 The Oriental Circlet was made in 1853 by R. & S. Garrard & Co.

 |Victoria married her first cousin, Prince Albert of Saxe-Coburg and Gotha, in 1840.
 Their nine children married into royal and noble families across the continent, tying them together and earning her the nickname "the grandmother of Europe". |

-Her reign of 63 years and seven months is longer than that of any other British monarch and the longest of any female monarch in history.
+Her reign of 63 years and seven months was longer than that of any other British monarch.
 She was the last British monarch of the House of Hanover.